keflavich/brick-jwst-2221/README.md

   * `destreak.py` runs "Massimo's Destriper", which is a simple percentile-subtraction across the X-axis of each horizontal quadrant of each detector (this is run by the pipeline)
   * `align_to_catalogs.py` includes some post-facto re-alignment tools.
 One function runs only on the final processed data & matches it to VVV. (this is run by the pipeline)
   * `saturated_star_finding.py` performs PSF fitting on saturated stars and removes them.  (this is run by the pipeline)
+  * `crowdsource_catalogs_long.py` runs the crowsource extraction algorithm.
+This must be run on the long-wavelength channels before running the short-wavelength pipeline to provide the reference catalog we use for the shortwave data.
+  * `merge_catalogs.py` merges the multiwavelength catalogs.
+  * `make_reftable.py` makes the reference table from the long-wavelength (F410M) data to be used on the short-wavelength data (this is run by merge_catalogs)

  2. Notebooks.
 There are a lot of these.
   * `BrA_separation_nrc{a,b}.ipynb` should be run after the pipeline.
 They subtract BrA from F410M, then subtract the rescaled continuum from the BrA image.
   * `F466_separation_nrc{a,b}.ipynb` does the same thing, but for the F466 filter.
 It doesn't work as well because of the wavelength difference.